 In Tanzania, the Resident Representative of UNDP also serves as the UN Resident Coordinator.
 The Resident Coordinator’s function facilitates and coordinates United Nations operational activities and provides leadership and guidance to the United Nations system in the country.
 The UN System is represented by 20 resident and nonresident agencies.
 These agencies operate together as a United Nations System, with a common purpose, pursuing common approaches to partnership, country networking, guided by core shared values and principles.

 Coordinating development operations promotes more strategic support for national plans and priorities, makes operations more efficient and reduces transaction costs for governments.
 This helps the UN to be a more relevant and a reliable partner for governments.

-The Government of Tanzania is also emphasizing the potential of the UNDAP to improve the transparency of the UN’s work in Tanzania and to enhance the UN’s accountability to the Government and development partners.
+Building from the successes and lessons learned from UNDAPI, the Government of Tanzania is also emphasizing the potential of the UNDAPII to further improve the transparency of the UN’s work in Tanzania and to better enhance the UN’s accountability to the Government and development partners.

 UNDP as Administrative Agent for the Tanzania One UN Fund

 The objective of the Tanzania One UN Fund, under the management and leadership of the Government and the UN Resident Coordinator, is to support the coherent resource mobilization, allocation and disbursement of new donor resources to unfunded elements of the One UN Programme and to support new initiatives responding to emerging needs within the context of the One UN Programme.